Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Cross platform energy and power analysis

 \subsection{Ares}

 We performed a strong scaling study of a multi-material ALE hydrodynamics problem across all platforms studied, which was constrained by node counts needed to get accurate power and energy data and the results are in Table~\ref{tab:ares_cross_platform_energy}.
+GPU only power was derived using the IBM system monitoring tool and only computed for the ARES code for the cross platform studies.

 The range of power usage across all runs are summarized in Figure~\ref{fig:Measured power from Ares}.
-The power usage on each platform for this problem remains in a narrow band, relative to the spread of idle power and LinPACK.
-It is also apparent that the processor TDP is not generally indicative of actual usage.
-The only clear commonality that can be seen in this data is that the CTS-1 and Magma platforms have similar TDP to actual usage ratios, which have similar node designs.
+The power usage on each platform for this problem remains in a narrow band, relative to the spread of idle power and LinPACK power {measured across all components of the node}.
+It is also apparent that the processor TDP is not generally reflective of actual usage.
+The only clear commonality that can be seen in this data is that the CTS-1 and Magma platforms have similar TDP to actual usage ratios.
+These both contain Intel processors and have a similar node design, so that may not be unexpected.

 On every platform with multiple runs, the runs with the fewest number of nodes is consistently the most energy efficient and offer the highest throughput of work.
-Ares does not strong scale perfectly, so as the resources increase, the time does not decrease proportionally.
+Ares does not strong scale perfectly, so, as the resources increase, the time does not decrease proportionally.
 Although there is also a reduction in power per node as the code is strong scaled, it does not reduce enough to offset the increased number of nodes used.

 One common metric for comparing platforms is to use a node-to-node comparison.
-Due to limitations in the energy measuring methodology (as discussed in Section~\ref{sec:platforms}), there aren't exact node count matches across platforms.
+Due to limitations in the energy measuring methodology, there aren't exact node count matches across platforms.
 For comparing Sierra to Astra, the closest available is Sierra's 80 node run with Astra's 72 node run.
 Comparing those two data points shows that Sierra has a 3.3x speedup over Astra and that it is 1.4x more energy efficient.
 The ratio of node power at these points is 2.15, which suggests that the speedup needed to reach breakeven on a GPU for this problem is only 2.15.
 It should also be noted that at this point, the Sierra runs are strong scaled and less energy efficient than its other runs.